July 11, 2022

 If you find a bat in your home and there was no human or animal contact, the bat can be released to the outdoors.
 Wear thick gloves when handling the bat to avoid being bitten.

 Rabies can also affect pets; to protect your pet from rabies it is important to vaccinate them.
 Rabies vaccination is mandatory in Ontario for domestic cats and dogs.
-The Health Unit, in Partnership with local Veterinarians and Municipalities, will be holding the annual Low-Cost Rabies Vaccination Clinics on September 18 and 25 .
-The cost is $20.00 per animal; please visit our website in August for more information about our Rabies Clinics times and locations.
+The Health Unit, in Partnership with local Veterinarians and Municipalities, will be holding Rabies Vaccination Clinics on September 14, 2022.
+The cost is $20.00 per animal; information about our Rabies Clinics times and locations will be posted on our website and on social media near the end of August.